 Aurora Picture Show is a non-profit cinema dedicated to non-commercial film, video and new media artists, providing promotion, exhibition and honoraria.
 Aurora has distinguished itself as a home for vanguard work that falls outside of conventional moviemaking, and traditionally has fewer exhibition outlets.
 Since 1998, Aurora has presented over 3500 short films and videos from around the world.

 Known for its groundbreaking artistic and education programs, DiverseWorks is one of the premiere contemporary arts centers in the United States.
-For over 27 years, DiverseWorks has been a hub for the presentation of daring and innovative work, commissioning major artistic projects in all disciplines, and an advocate for artists worldwide.
+For more than 30 years, DiverseWorks has been a hub for the presentation of daring and innovative work, commissioning major artistic projects in all disciplines, and an advocate for artists worldwide.
 Founded by artists for artists, DiverseWorks continues its commitment to bold artistic exploration, creative risk-taking, and building audiences for contemporary art.

 Project Row Houses is a neighborhood-based art and cultural organization located in Houston’s Third Ward.
 PRH was established in 1993 on a site of 22 abandoned shotgun houses (circa 1930) to connect the work of artists with the revitalization of our community.
 It was inspired by the work of African-American artist Dr. John Biggers who celebrated the social significance of the shotgun house community in his paintings.
 Our work is founded on the principle that art and the community that creates it can revitalize even the most depressed of inner-city neighborhoods.
 Thus, the mission of Project Row Houses is to transform community through the celebration of art and African American history and culture.

-Please email us at email@example.com for any questions or other inquiries.
+Please email us firstname.lastname@example.org for any questions or other inquiries.